How to Dress on Mount Kilimanjaro

 Some clients ask months before their departure what the temperatures will be for each day of the route and what they should have on.
 The mountain is an uncontrolled environment!
 It is impossible to know ahead of time.
 You start each day on the trail wearing what is appropriate for that particular time.
 In the day pack, you carry the gear you think you might need based on your best guess.

 As you hike, it is important to be cognizant of changing conditions and adapt accordingly.
-You may need to unzip you jacket or shed layers before you sweat.
+You may need to unzip your jacket or shed layers before you sweat.
 You may need to put on your warm hat or add your hard shell to stop the wind.
-Be flexible and stay aware.

 You can find all your outdoor gear at these preferred retailers: